A Brief History

 Native Americans played a large role in the successful colonization of North America by Europeans, sometimes voluntarily in a friendly way, sometimes by the establishment of trade.
 European settlers certainly learned a lot about the land and ways to survive from Native Americans, especially the use of corn (Maize) as a food crop.

-Questions for Students (and others): What Native American do you most associate with friendly relations with White European settlers?
+Question for students (and subscribers): What Native American do you most associate with friendly relations with White European settlers?
 Were you taught about Samoset in grade school?
 How about Squanto?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!